kiraitachi/Linux-Automatic-Updater/README.md

 # Auto Package Update Script

-The `auto-package-update.sh` script is a bash script that automates the process of updating packages on a Debian-based system, ensuring that the system stays up to date with the latest security patches and bug fixes.
+The `auto-package-update.sh` script is a bash script that automates the process of updating packages on a Debian and RHEL based systems, ensuring that the system stays up to date with the latest security patches and bug fixes.
 Also patches any package in external repositories within /etc/apt/sources.list.d

 # Compatibility
 The script has been tested and verified to work on the following systems: